 Leandros fought back a smile and laid beside him.
 Together, they stared up at the darkening sky.
 Roman didn’t know how much time passed like that, in companionable silence, but he knew nightfall would be on them soon.
 If they had to wait much longer, it would be too late to travel safely through Lyryma.
 Beside him, Leandros must have been having similar thoughts, because he pulled out his father’s old wristwatch and scowled at the ticking clock face.

 “I’m sure they won’t be much longer,” Roman said.

-“What?”
+“What?!”
 Roman asked.
 “But what about everything we discussed?”

 “What circumstances?”
 Roman asked.
 “What changed your mind?”

-She smiled at them, and there was so much false kindness in it that Roman wanted to scream.
+She smiled at Roman and Leandros, and there was so much false kindness in it that Roman wanted to scream.
 Or run, maybe.
-Without consciously meaning to, Roman took Leandros’ hand, squeezing it so hard Leandros looked at him in alarm.
+Without quite meaning to, Roman took Leandros’ hand, squeezing it so hard Leandros looked at him in alarm.
 When the woman took a step forward, Roman took half a step back.

-The woman’s smile turned sad.
+Devikra’s smile turned sad.
 “It’s been a long time, hasn’t it?”

 “What are you doing here?
-What’s going on?
-Is this about a vision?”
+What’s going on?”
+Leandros continued.
+“Is this about a vision?”